A General Theory of the Stochastic Linear Bandit and Its Applications: Problem Formulation and Notation

-\end{defn} The importance of this definition is that all the algorithms studied in this paper only choose extremal points in action sets, because of the linearity assumption on the mean reward as stated in \cref{eq:linearity} .
-This observation implies that the rewards attained by any of these algorithms, and an action set $\ArmSet$, belong to the \emph{reward profile} of $\ArmSet$ defined by
+\end{defn} The importance of this definition is that all the algorithms studied in this paper choose only extremal points in action sets, because of the linearity assumption on the mean reward as stated in \cref{eq:linearity}.
+This observation implies that the rewards attained by any of these algorithms, when provided with the action set $\ArmSet$, belong to the \emph{reward profile} of $\ArmSet$ defined by